XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/how-to-use-templates....md

-# How To Use Templates...
+# How To Use Templates - XMPRO App Designer
 {% embed url="https://www.youtube.com/watch?v=nr_HIwTtCdU" %}

-Learn how to use templates in the XMPRO App Designer to save time when designing your real-time Event Intelligence Applications.&#x20;
+Learn how to use templates in the XMPRO App Designer to save time when designing your real-time Event Intelligence Applications.

 Need help with creating your XMPRO apps?
 Send an email to...
 <details>

-<summary>Transcript</summary>

-Learn how to use templates in the XMPRO App Designer to save time when designing your real-time Event Intelligence Applications.&#x20;
+<summary>Transcript</summary>Learn how to use templates in the XMPRO App Designer to save time when designing your real-time Event Intelligence Applications.

 Need help with creating your XMPRO apps?
 Send an email to... welcome to another training video from

 Exim Pro today we will be looking at how